|

 Workability:

 Andiroba is relatively easy to cut and shows only slight dulling effects on tools.
-The wood has tendency to split under nailing making pre-boring a necessity, however.
+The wood has a tendency to split under nailing, however, making pre-boring a necessity.
 Screws hold well with andiroba flooring.
 This species is reported to take stain and polish well.

 Principal Uses:

-Some of andiroba's uses include flooring, interior construction, cabinetry, veneer, furniture, and stairworks.
+Some of andiroba’s uses include interior construction, cabinetry, veneers, furniture, and stairworks.